 For those of you who aren’t familiar with the term, an affiliate is a person or company who ‘affiliates’ with another to sell products or services for commission.
 Many online marketers have affiliate programs in place, and these programs typically offer commissions of 25% to 40% of the unit price.

 I was hesitant to institute such a program for my second product only because affiliate program software can be expensive.
 One well-known program is Infusionsoft, which costs about $300/month.
-I researched a few other options and discovered a program called Premium Web Cart.
 The fee is a fraction of cost of other programs and it appears to have most of the same capabilities.

 I put Amanda in charge of the affiliate program for this upcoming product.
 In the coming weeks, she’ll be reaching out to the 120 people I’ve selected as potential affiliate partners.